Best Fiber Foods For Digestive Health

 what are fibers in food

-Dietary fibers, often referred to simply as fibers, are a type of carbohydrate found in plant-based foods that the human body cannot fully digest or absorb.
-Instead of being broken down and absorbed like other carbohydrates, fibers pass through the digestive system largely intact.
+Dietary fibers are carbohydrates found in plant-based foods that the human body cannot fully digest or absorb.
+Instead of being broken down like other carbohydrates, fibers pass through the digestive system largely intact.

 There are two main types of dietary fibers:

-Insoluble fibers: These fibers do not dissolve in water and add bulk to the stool, promoting regular bowel movements and preventing constipation.
-Insoluble fibers can help maintain digestive health and prevent certain conditions like diverticulosis.
-Whole grains (such as wheat bran, brown rice), nuts, seeds, and many vegetables (like broccoli, celery, and cauliflower) are rich in insoluble fibers.
+Insoluble fibers: Insoluble fibers don’t dissolve in water; instead, they add bulk to stool, aiding regular bowel movements and preventing constipation.
+They help maintain digestive health and can prevent issues like diverticulosis.
+Good sources include whole grains (wheat bran, brown rice), nuts, seeds, and many vegetables (broccoli, celery, cauliflower).

 Best high fiber foods